AndyObtiva/abstract_feature_branch/README.md

 >                      # perform alternate logic
 >                    }

-Note that feature_branch executes the false branch if the feature is non-existent.
+Note that <code>feature_branch</code> executes the false branch if the feature is non-existent.

 - Imperatively check if a feature is enabled or not: